nvlled/notes/wet-yagnis.md

 a formless wreck that spiraled towards very depths of insignificance.

-If abstractions requires more thought, and costs more to do wrong, then duplications must be the default and preferred way of programming, one must abstract only few cases.
+If abstractions requires more thought, and costs more when done wrong, then duplications must be the default and preferred way of programming, and abstraction should be avoided if possible.

 Once again, if catchphrases and sound bites are enough to invalidate any convictions you have, you haven't really gone far much from chanting acronyms.
-Focus on the essentials, discard the irrelevant, and the truth reveals itself.
+Focus on the essentials, discard the irrelevant, and the true form reveals itself.
 Ask yourself: is this statement true?
 "duplication is far cheaper than wrong abstraction" How true is it, when is it true?